South African Birds

 Cranes are among the most graceful and enchanting of all birds, but also among the most endangered.
 Fifteen species occur across the world, on all continents except for South America.
 The North American Whooping Crane was perilously close to extinction in 1941, with just 16 individuals remaining, but concerted and imaginative conservation efforts have brought the population up to around 150 birds.

 The Ostrich is the largest living bird and also the heaviest.
-It is completely flightless but able to cover great distances with speed and stamina on its powerful legs.
+It is entirely flightless but able to cover great distances with speed and stamina on its sturdy legs.
 Due to its size and preferred habitat of open country, it is regularly encountered in wildlife areas where it frequently associates with antelope, zebra and other herbivorous animals.

 Across the world, ducks and geese are symbolic of wild places, even though an increasing number are adapting to human-made environments.
 Together with swans, the ducks and geese belong to the family Anatidae, which are sometimes known collectively as 'waterfowl'.